 In truth, serving as a tutor takes more than the average job, and excelling as a tutor requires even more.
-Thanks to the in-home one-on-one tutoring methods employed by Tutor Doctor, the job entails entering the homes of students, sitting with their families, and leading an organized effort to help those students in every way possible.
+Thanks to the in-home and online one-on-one tutoring methods employed by Tutor Doctor, the job entails entering the homes of students, sitting with their families, and leading an organized effort to help those students in every way possible.

 So much depends on doing well in school.
 Students need to do well in high school in order to get into the college of their choice, while help is often needed to succeed in college, professional certifications and other academic requirements of adult life.
 All these stages of learning play a key role in the achievements of every individual, and that means a good tutor can be a vital source of assistance, encouragement and training.

 It can be so stressful, especially as a young person, to shoulder the burdens of education.
 There are so many possible reasons why a student might struggle in school, ranging from differences in learning styles to diagnosed learning exceptionalities.
 When a student struggles in school, their confidence can drop, making things even tougher.

 When students or their families reach out to Tutor Doctor, they are sometimes in a state of immense stress.
 A good tutor, therefore, plays a caring, supportive role even before the student’s academic needs are addressed.
 Additional work takes place behind the scenes, coordinating between student, parents and teachers to ensure every potential learning weakness is identified and addressed.
 It takes time and immense dedication to accomplish this.